mrphil007/fitbit-to-sqlite/README.md

 ## Minutes Active

 You can import data on your activity minutes, which Fitbit classifies into `Sedentary`, `Lightly Active`, `Moderately Active` and `Very Active` using the following command.
-Note that this creates separate database tables for each which can be combined with a view.
+Note that this creates separate database tables for each, but are also combined together into a view for analysis called `minutes_active_v`.

     $ fitbit-to-sqlite minutes-active fitbit.db MyFitbitData.zip